 In his research trip to the Russian Far East, Libiao will mainly focus on the following research questions:

 1. What kind of regional economic development programs is the Russian government in the Far East conducting, and to what extent is DPRK interested in participating in these programs?

-2. How is the climate of economic relations between Russia and its neighbors in the Northeast Asia like?
+2. What is the climate of economic relations between Russia and its neighbors in the Northeast Asia?
 How likely is it that regional economic development programs in the Russian Far East will succeed?

 3. To what extent will the regional economic development programs serve as the “carrot” to incentivize DPRK to shift its national priority from boosting its nuclear program to economic engagement?

-A native Californian, Margo chose to start studying Russian as an undergraduate at Georgetown University.
+Margo Poda, a native Californian, chose to start studying Russian as an undergraduate at Georgetown University.
 Her interest in the language and region stems from reading about Kamchatka as a child – and dreaming of one day visiting the Russian Far East.
 As an undergrad, Margo worked with Transparency International in Tbilisi, as well as at an anti-corruption organization in Budapest.
 After graduating, Margo headed home to Silicon Valley and worked at a series of tech start-ups as a marketing and project manager, focusing on cyber security and artificial intelligence.
 Now, she has returned to school to further develop key business skills, concentrating on infrastructure and energy development.
-Of course, she continues to study Russian at Middlebury Institute of International Studies where she is pursuing a joint degree MBA/MA in International Policy and Development, and is working hard to one day be able to use her language skills to work in the region.
+She continues to study Russian at Middlebury Institute of International Studies where she is pursuing a joint degree MBA/MA in International Policy and Development, and is hoping to one day use her language skills to work in the region.